 The Amazon Basics Backpack is ridiculously popular with a huge number of hiking photographers.

 There are so many options now on where to get the best camera backpack for photographer-hikers.
 It's hard to give you one specific answer.
-I included the link below to a company called fstop.
+I included the link below to a company called fstop as option of where to buy your hiking camera backpack.